CheesyPudding/Jasper-Test-Docs/docs/navigation-structure.md

 <br />
 <br />

-2. First, let’s assign yourself to a task by clicking the first button “Members” on the “Add to card” list on the right side.
+2. Click the first button “Members” on the “Add to card” list on the right side to start assigning yourself to a task.

 ![](https://github.com/CheesyPudding/Jasper-Test-Docs/blob/gh-pages/assets/images/customize-cards-step-2-2.PNG?raw=true "assign member")
 <br />